Mana Watanabe: Promotion history

 Note: All ranks are women's professional ranks.

 Major titles and other championships

-Watanabe has appeared in major title matches three times and has won one major title.
+Watanabe has appeared in major title matches four times and has won one major title.
 In addition, she has also won two other official women's professional shogi tournaments.

 Awards and honors

 Watanabe received the Japan Shogi Association's "Women's Professional Award", "Women's Professional Game of the Year", "Game of the Year Special Prize" Annual Shogi Awards for the April 2018 – March 2019 shogi year.

 In addition, to Annual Shogi Awards, Watanabe received Ōta, Tokyo's "Meritorious Resident Award" in 2019.

+Personal life

+Watanabe is married to shogi professional Hirotaka Nozuki.
+The two got married in January 2024.
+Watanabe stated that she will continue to complete professionally under her maiden name.